Table of Contents

 To address these aspects and to keep our API servers checked against such hidden consumption, we have decided to include the integration tasks made through Deluge functions as part of the API credit consumption.
 For example, if you use the zoho.crm.searchRecords() integration task, it will consume the same number of credits as that of the Search Records API.

-The Credits by Application section on the API Dashboard will give you the details of the number of integration tasks that an application has consumed in a certain period.
+The Credits by Application/Functions section on the API Dashboard will give you the details of the number of credits the integration tasks, functions, and applications have consumed in a certain period.

 If your organization requires more API credits than the allowed limit for your edition, the super-admin of your org can increase the credit limit from the API Dashboard.
 The extra credits will be billed monthly as a pay-as-you-go model, where you will only pay for the credits you have consumed in that billing period.
 Refer to the Increase API Credits page for more details.